-Can I audition again, if I’ve been unsuccessful in the past?
+Can I audition again if I’ve been unsuccessful in the past?

-At the preliminary audition
+At an in-person audition

-You do not need to prepare anything specifically for the preliminary audition.
+You do not need to prepare anything specifically for the audition.
 The audition will take the form of a regular classical ballet class, similar to the classes you already attend.
 You will not need to perform a solo or bring a prepared dance piece.

 What if I haven’t learnt one of the steps in my class?

 Students are encouraged to ask the class teacher to explain and show them any steps they are unfamiliar with.
 The teachers always appreciate it when a dancer has a go at learning a new step.
 No student will be disadvantaged for not having previously learnt steps or terminology.

 Will there be pointework at the in-person audition?